natario1/Egloo/README.md

 Approaching OpenGL from Android can be hard because of the deep differences in the OpenGL API design with respect to a typical object-oriented context.
-Egloo tries to take some of these difficulties away by creating a layer of abstraction around EGL and GLES calls.
+Egloo tries to take some of these difficulties away by creating a **thin** layer of abstraction around EGL and GLES calls.

-However, this layer is pretty thin - OpenGL is just under the surface, which is important for having the flexibility to perform more complex operations.

 ```groovy
 implementation 'com.otaliastudios.opengl:egloo:0.2.0'
 ```

-You can take a look at the demo app or see Egloo in action in more popular projects:

-- in a zoomable Surface in the [ZoomLayout](https://github.com/natario1/ZoomLayout) library
-- for transcoding videos in the [Transcoder](https://github.com/natario1/Transcoder) library

 &#10240;  <!-- Hack to add whitespace -->